The semantic conception of proof

 Classically, the notions of truth and provability are both directly tied to the meanings of the logical constants.
 The typical setting involves a model $M$ and a language $L$ which is to be interpreted in $M$.
 The informational content of $L$ is determined by the way we specify which sentences of $L$ are true.
 Fixing an interpretation, the usual way to do this is to begin by defining a function from the atomic formulas of $L$ into the set $\{{\rm true},{\rm false}\}$ in some way that reflects the structure of $M$.
 We then extend this function to complex formulas recursively by means of truth conditions (e.g., $A \wedge B$ is true iff $A$ is true and $B$ is true).
 This is the classical account of the role of truth in specifying the meanings of the logical constants.

 We also have a notion of deductive reasoning as the means by which we come to know which sentences are true.
 Proofs typically proceed though a series of inferences which conform to certain deduction rules.
-(Throughout this paper we restrict attention to proofs of finite length.)
 These rules can be formulated in terms very similar to the truth conditions, in a way that also transparently reflects the meanings of the logical constants (e.g., given $A$ and $B$ one may infer $A \wedge B$, and given $A \wedge B$ one may infer both $A$ and $B$) \cite{Pra}.
 It is easy to see that deductions preserve truth, so that any proof which proceeds from axioms which are true in the model will establish a conclusion which is also true in the model.
 Thus anything which is provable should be true, but there is no reason to expect the converse to hold in general.

 However, this implication (provable implies true) can only be affirmed for formal proofs relative to some system of axioms which are known to be true.
 It is a weakness of the classical picture that we do not have a general account of how we are to go about choosing the axioms on which we base our proofs.
 The seriousness of this problem can already be seen in the case of first order number theory, where it is generally accepted that the usual Peano axioms, for instance, do not exhaust our knowledge of what is true in the model.
 Indeed, because the true sentences of first order arithmetic are not recursively enumerable, we will always have the capacity to strengthen any recursively presented formal system for number theory that is known to be sound by adding a (standardly expressed arithmetical) statement of its consistency.
 This consistency statement cannot have been formally provable in the original system, but if we can see that that system is sound then its consistency is certainly provable in an informal semantic sense.
 And if we do not recognize that the original system is sound, then the formal proofs of that system clearly cannot function as genuine proofs in a semantic sense.
 So in neither case do the formal proofs of the given system adequately express the semantic concept of a valid proof.
 These considerations suggest that the semantic notion of a valid proof as a linguistic object which compels rational assent is not so easy to formally capture.